thycoding/Obloq/README.md

-# Obloq IoT
+# Obloq

-This Obloq IoT Extension is modified from DFRobot Obloq
+This Obloq Extension is modified from DFRobot Obloq

 ## MODIFICATIONS
 1) Other Cloud Brokers can be used